-Mobile applications make life much easier for doctors, patients, and clinic management, which can reduce time and, accordingly, management costs.
+Mobile applications make life much easier for doctors, patients, and clinic management, can reduce time and management costs accordingly.
 About a quarter of the doctors surveyed by Top of Mind MR&C reported that their healthcare institution uses medical mobile applications.
 What are the key requirements for such apps?
 Why couldn’t they choose regular messengers?
 Let’s figure it out.

 Medical Consultations Via Messengers

-The range of tasks that, according to experts, can be effectively solved with the help of instant messengers, is wide.
+The range of tasks that, according to experts, can be effectively solved with the help of instant messengers is wide.
 In addition to the exchange of relevant professional information, coordination of actions of medical workers, solving logistical issues, training, there are also remote consultations.
-For doctors, the possibility of remote consultations, those on the basis of which decisions are made, is one of the main advantages of mobile technologies.
+For doctors, the possibility of remote consultations based on their decisions is one of the main advantages of mobile technologies.
 However, it also raises the largest number of legal questions, including the problem of the security of personal data.

 The Choice of Professionals